han-saram/HRTF-HATS-KAIST/README.md

 ![Eq02](/equations/Eq02.png)

 where P ̃<sub>L,R</sub> is the measured sound pressure at the entrance of the left or right ear, P ̃<sub>0</sub> is the measured sound pressure at the head center, and X is the input signal.
 Both measurement values P ̃<sub>L,R</sub> and P ̃<sub>0</sub> are determined by P<sub>L,R</sub> and P<sub>0</sub>, as well as by H<sub>s</sub> (ϕ,f), which is the transfer function of the measurement system consisting of digital-to-analog converter (DAC), speaker amplifier, speaker module at elevation ϕ in a vertical speaker array, microphone, microphone conditioner, and analog-to-digital converter (ADC).
 The numerator of Eq.
-(2) is the BTF, which denotes the transfer function between the measured sound pressure at the left or right ear and the input signal; the denominator is the OTF, which denotes the transfer function between the measured sound pressure at the head center and the input signal.
+(2) is the binaural transfer function (BTF), which denotes the transfer function between the measured sound pressure at the left or right ear and the input signal; the denominator is the origin transfer function (OTF), which denotes the transfer function between the measured sound pressure at the head center and the input signal.
 The BTF and OTF are respectively defined as follows:

 ![Eq03-04](/equations/Eq03-04.png)